raselinfo/testing-world/README.md

 6. keep your number of assertions (expects) low

 ## Integration Test
+Integration testing is the phase in software testing in which individual software modules are combined and tested as a group.
+Integration testing is conducted to evaluate the compliance of a system or component with specified functional requirements.
+It occurs after unit testing and before system testing.

+Integration testing -- also known as integration and testing (I&T) -- is a type of software testing in which the different units, modules or components of a software application are tested as a combined entity.
+However, these modules may be coded by different programmers.

+This type of testing follows the natural control flow hierarchy, i.e., top to bottom.
+For example, you have a fitness app with four modules – A login page, a profile page, a workout page, and a payment page.
+The testing of the application will start from the crucial top-level module.

+**What are the 4 types of integration testing?**
+Types of Integration Testing
+Big Bang Method.
+This method involves integrating all the modules and components and testing them at once as a single unit. ...
+Bottom-Up Method.
+Hybrid Testing Method.
+Incremental Approach.
+Stubs and Drivers.
+Top-Down Approach.

+**What is main purpose of integration testing?**
+The purpose of integration testing is to expose faults in the interaction between integrated units.
+Once all the modules have been unit tested, integration testing is performed.

 ```js
 // ✅ This is the function should test
 export function cleanNumbers(numberValues) {